-The- install and -uninstall options are only applicable to Windows, as they formally install or uninstall the network proxy as a Windows service.
-In addition, the -argchg and -viewarg options are also only applicable in Windows (see table below).
+The -install and -uninstall options are only applicable to Windows operating system (they install or uninstall the network proxy as a Windows operating system service).
+In addition, the -argchg and -viewarg options are also only applicable in Windows operating system (see table below).